romeerez/orchid-orm/docs/src/guide/migration-column-methods.md

 });
 ```

-## unsupported types
+## custom types

-For user-defined types or for types that are not supported yet, use `type`:
+For user-defined types or for types from extensions that aren't directly supported yet, use `type`:

-When using `type` to define columns in application, you need to also specify `as` so application knows the actual type behind the domain.
+When using `type` to define columns **in application**, you need to also specify `as` so application knows the actual type behind the domain.

 In migration, `as` won't have effect.